Freie Radikale und die Haut: Entstehung, Schäden und Gegenmaßnahmen

 Classification

 DNA: Direct strand breaks and base modifications (8-OHdG) – increased mutation risk, slowed DNA repair.
 Lipids: Lipid peroxidation damages cell membranes and the lipid matrix of the skin barrier.
-Oxidized squalene (from skin sebum) is directly comedogenic.
+Oxidized squalene (from sebum) is directly comedogenic.
 Proteins: Collagen and elastin are rapidly degraded by oxidized MMPs.
 Enzymatic systems lose their function.

 Are all free radicals harmful?